Skip to main content

 UTI Causes

 Despite popular opinion, tight clothing, and diet do not cause UTIs.
 Anatomy does play a role, though.
+A UTI usually is an infection that comes from the bacteria around vagina and rectum.

-According to Dr. Farrukh, "a UTI usually is an infection that comes from the bacteria around vagina and rectum.
-The distance between the urethra and the rectum is short, so it's a quick easy transmission," says Dr. Farrukh.
 Sexual intercourse, birth control methods such as diaphragm and spermicidal use, diabetes, obesity, incomplete emptying of bladder, vaginal dryness related to menopause, inappropriate wiping, and diarrhea can lead to UTI in women.

-Do Men Get Urinary Tract Infections?
+Men and Urinary Tract Infections

-Holding urine for too long can also cause a UTI for both men and women.
+Holding urine for too long can cause a UTI for both men and women.
 An enlarged prostate can prevent some men from emptying their bladder fully, increasing the chances of UTI that can progress to kidney or prostate infection.

-How to Get Rid of a UTI (Urinary Tract Infection)
+How to Get Rid of a UTI

 Your primary care doctor may prescribe an antibiotic.
 Over-the-counter medicines like Ibuprofen and acetaminophen are helpful for pain and fever.
 Phenazopyridine helps the urinary urgency and burning sensation but will not cure UTI, so you should talk to your doctor about antibiotic treatment.

-Home Remedies for Urinary Tract Infections
+Home Remedies for UTI

 UTI Prevention

 Urinary tract infections can be serious, but they are easily treated.
-Dr. Farrukh says, "Urinary tract infections are very common.
-Most women have a UTI at some point in their life.
+"Urinary tract infections are very common," Farrukh says.
+"Most women have a UTI at some point in their life.
 Primary care is always the first line of defense."